CoderDojo-Content/Beginner-Wearables/en/first-card-trying-out-the-parts.md

 5. Separate the LED and the battery and pop the battery into a battery holder, with the + facing up (the holder will have a mark to show you the + side too).
 Team up with the person next to you and get two pieces of conductive thread.

+6. Conductive thread can be used in circuits because it is made with metal that electricity can flow through.
+The best part is that it's also thread that you can sew.
+This means you can build a circuit right into a piece of fabric (for example, clothing) without any hard wires or cables - all you need is a sewing needle and a pair of scissors!

 6. Put one end of the first thread through the '+' hole of the battery holder, making sure it touches the metal, and hold the other end to the *positive* pin of the LED.
 You can use tape if you need to, although this will fray the thread a lot.
 If you have crocodile clips you can use these instead of thread. ![](/assets/circuit_thread_pos_100_191_650.png)

 7. Now take the second thread.
 Put one end through the '-' hole of the battery holder and hold the other end to the *negative* pin of the LED. ![](/assets/circuit_thread_complete_150_199_650.png)